sucho-archiving/meme-wall/README.md

 ## Dataset and Asset Generation

 When `pnpm dev` or `pnpm build` is run, the build process will fetch and parse the latest data from the curated "Ready" tab on the submission sheet and synchronize the local media cache with the contents of the submissions folder on Google Drive.
-The identifiers for the submission sheet and tab, etc. are found in [`src/config.mjs`](src/config.mjs).
+Additional material for the glossaries is fetched and parsed from a number of Google Docs.
+The identifiers for the sheets and docs etc. (which need to be publicly viewable), are found in [`src/config.mjs`](src/config.mjs).

 Running `pnpm update-media` will fetch and synchronize the media files and then exit, and `pnpm print-dataset` will fetch and parse the data and media files and then output the parsed data to `stdout` (it can take arguments to output different parts of the parsed dataset -- see [`src/dataset.mjs`](src/dataset.mjs) for details).